The Rust Performance Book

 There are four inline attributes that can be used on Rust functions.

 - None.
 The compiler will decide itself if the function should be inlined.
-This will depend on the optimization level, the size of the function, etc. If you are not using link-time optimization, functions will never be inlined across crates.
+This will depend on factors such as the optimization level, the size of the function, whether the function is generic, and if the inlining is across a crate boundary.

 #[inline]

 .
-This suggests that the function should be inlined, including across crate boundaries.#[inline(always)]
+This suggests that the function should be inlined.#[inline(always)]

 .
-This strongly suggests that the function should be inlined, including across crate boundaries.#[inline(never)]
+This strongly suggests that the function should be inlined.#[inline(never)]

 .
 This strongly suggests that the function should not be inlined.